You know that you’re “supposed” to be investing, but what exactly does that mean?

 If it’s a short-term goal (money you’ll need within a few years, like for a house down payment), the rest of your decisions are actually pretty easy.
 You’re probably best just putting the money into a savings account, CD or other conservative investment.
-The return you’ll earn over such a short time period won’t make much of a difference and this way you’ll know the money will be there when you need it.
+The return you earn over such a short time period won’t matter much either way and, more importantly, with a savings account you know the money will be there when you need it.

 Then you can simply decide how much money you’ll need, divide it by the number of months you need it, and VOILA!
 You have your monthly savings target.
 Automate that amount into a savings account and your short-term goal is handled.

-For the rest of this post, I’ll assume you’re deciding how to invest for a long-term investment goal like retirement/financial independence, since that’s where the real decisions are.
+For the rest of this post, I’ll assume that you’re deciding how to invest for a long-term investment goal like retirement or financial independence, since that’s where the real decisions are.

 Decision #2: How much you save

 People love to talk about how to get better investment returns.
-They want to talk about what the market’s doing, what stocks look good, or what their investment strategy is, all in the name of getting the best returns possible.
+They talk about what the market’s doing, what stocks look good, and what their investment strategy is, all in the name of getting the best investment return possible.

 What DOES matter, a lot, is the amount of money you save.
-It may not be quite as sexy as talking about returns, but for that first decade of your investing life the simple act of saving more will have a MUCH bigger impact on your eventual success than trying earn better returns.
+It may not be quite as sexy as talking about returns, but the simple act of saving more money will have a MUCH bigger impact on your eventual success than trying to earn better returns.